srph/angularjs-structure-styleguide/README.md

 I will use the word ```state``` to refer to each page|whatsoever, and ```route``` to the path (URL) of the state.

 The ```app``` folder contains all the app's states.
-And each state may contain the controllers, directives, services which will be used specifically for the page.
+And each state may contain the controllers, directives, services to be **specifically** used for itself or child states.

 **Q: What if I started having more than 1 partial, controllers, and other things?**

 If the state starts to use more than 1 partial, this is when you start grouping them to a folder.
 If the state starts to have more than 2 controllers, you're doing it wrong.
 Take advantage of the directives, the ```controllerAs``` syntax, and isolated scope.
 For example:

 ```